 The 2022 Virginia General Assembly amended this act, essentially replacing it with language mirroring the FLSA.
 Be aware that the amendment is not retroactive, so businesses could still face claims for overtime violations during the short period when the act was different from the FLSA.
 Under the FLSA, all employers must pay employees 1.5 times their regular hourly wage for hours worked over 40 in a workweek.

 Use our free overtime calculator below to help:

 Virginia law requires hourly employees to be paid at least once every two weeks or twice per month.
 Salaried employees must be paid at least once per month.
 No matter what pay schedule you choose, make sure you remain consistent and do not arbitrarily change your pay schedule.

 Virginia also allows employers to pay workers by one of the following methods:

 If you need help keeping track of your payroll periods, use one of our free pay period calendars.

 Pay Stub Laws

-You must give each employee a pay stub with every paycheck, except employees in the agricultural industry.
+Under Virginia law, you must give each employee a pay stub with every paycheck, except employees in the agricultural industry.
 The pay stub must be paper and show the following information: